-During 2006, each non-employee director was compensated with director fees at an annual rate of \$24,000, and the Chairman of the Audit Committee was compensated additionally at an annual rate of \$5,000 (total director fee of \$29,000).
+During 2007, each non-employee director was compensated with director fees at an annual rate of \$24,000, and the Chairman of the Audit Committee was compensated additionally at an annual rate of \$5,000 (total director fee of \$29,000).
 In addition, each non-employee director was compensated at a rate of \$1,000 for each Board meeting attended, and Committee members were compensated at a rate of \$1,000 for each Committee meeting attended.

 Pursuant to the VSE Corporation 2004 Non-Employee Directors Stock Plan approved by stockholders in 2004, each non-employee director can elect that all or a portion of his or her annual cash compensation for services as a VSE director be paid in VSE Stock at fair market value determined in accordance with the plan.
-Amounts paid in VSE Stock for directors fees for 2006 under the plan are noted above.
+None of the non-employee directors elected to participate in the Plan for 2007.

 Pursuant to the VSE Corporation 2004 Stock Option Plan approved by stockholders in 2004, each non-employee director was granted, as of January 1 each year commencing with January 1, 2005, a nondiscretionary five-year option to purchase up to 1,000 shares of VSE Stock.
 In December 2005, VSE's Board discontinued awarding options to purchase VSE Stock.
 Options outstanding as of December 30, 2005, were not affected by this Board action.
-The total number of stock options held by each non-employee director as of December 31, 2006, is indicated in Note (3) of Notes to Director Compensation Table.
+The total number of stock options held by each non-employee director as of December 31, 2007, is indicated in Note (3) of Notes to Director Compensation Table.

-Following approval of the 2006 Restricted Stock Plan by VSE stockholders on May 1, 2006, each non-employee director was granted a Restricted Stock Award of 300 shares of VSE Stock on June 27, 2006.
+Following approval of the 2006 Restricted Stock Plan by VSE stockholders on May 1, 2006, each non-employee director was granted a Restricted Stock Award of 300 shares of VSE Stock on June 27, 2006, and 400 shares on January 2, 2007 (1,400 shares after giving effect to two-for-one stock split effected on June 28, 2007).
 A Restricted Stock Award Agreement was issued for each Award.
 Shares of VSE Stock issued pursuant to the Restricted Stock Plan and Award Agreement are fully vested when issued, but the certificates for such shares bear a restrictive legend prohibiting the sale, transfer, pledge and assignment of such shares for a two-year period commencing on the issue date.
 When all restrictions on the certificates bearing a restrictive legend have lapsed, VSE will issue non-restrictive certificate to the directors (subject to any applicable securities law restrictions).
 Directors appointed during the year will be eligible for a pro rata annual award.